11 must-do North Island experiences

 1. Explore Waitomo Caves

-2. Eat and drink your way around Wellington
+2. Eat and drink your way through Wellington

 3. Walk the Pouakai Crossing

 The Pouakai Crossing(opens in new window) is a 19-kilometre trail that takes in the highlights of Egmont National Park.
-Winding across the slopes of the mighty Mount Taranaki, this track is one of the best full-day hikes in the North Island.
+Winding across the slopes of the mighty Taranaki Maunga, this track is one of the best full-day hikes in the North Island.
 You'll get spectacular views, particularly at the picturesque Pouakai tarns.
 On a clear, calm day, these small alpine pools reflect the mountain perfectly, offering unmissable photo opportunities.

 4. See the Pacific Ocean and Tasman Sea meet in Cape Reinga/Te Rerenga Wairua